iggredible/Learn-Vim/ch04_vim_grammar.md

 - To delete from your current location to the beginning of the next word: `dw`.
 - To change from your current location to the end of the current paragraph, say `c}`.

-Motions also accept count number as arguments (I will discourse this in the next chapter).
+Motions also accept count number as arguments (I will discuss this in the next chapter).
 If you need to go up 3 lines, instead of pressing `k` 3 times, you can do `3k`.
 Count works with Vim grammar.
 - To yank two characters to the left: `y2h`.
 - To delete the next two words: `d2w`.
 - To change the next two lines: `c2j`.

-Right now, you may have to think long and hard to do even a simple command.
+Right now, you may have to think long and hard to execute even a simple command.
 You're not alone.
 When I first started, I had similar struggles but I got faster in time.
 So will you.
 Repetition, repetition, repetition.

 As a side note, linewise operations (operations affecting the entire line) are common operations in text editing.
 In general, by typing an operator command twice, Vim performs a linewise operation for that action.
 For example, `dd`, `yy`, and `cc` perform **deletion**, **yank**, and **change** on the entire line.
 Try this with other operators!